Winter driving safety techniques

 The best advice when bad winter weather is forecast is to not drive at all.
 But if you are forced to go out, follow these simple winter driving tips and you’ll help reduce the risk of having an accident.

-Keep your distance
+1) Keep your distance

+The majority of accidents can also be avoided if drivers put more distance between them and the car in front; this gives you thinking time if the car in front of you runs into trouble.
 You can start to slow down sooner and more slowly, even if your car has ABS brakes, or you may be forced to pull off the road.

+One of the more frustrating things about driving in snow is how most people slow down when they approach a hill.
 It doesn’t make it any safer to slow down in this situation because you need all the momentum you can get to go up some hills in winter.

 Giving yourself extra space between you and the car in front allows you to at least maintain momentum, and if the car in front gets stuck you may still be able to drive around it.

 Once over the brow of the hill and heading down the other side, take things dead slow, keeping in as low a gear as possible.
 Avoid heavy braking and steer into bends earlier than usual to give the front wheels plenty of time to find traction and take you where you need to go.
 That way you'll be able to bring things to a controlled halt before you get to the edge of the road.